 Some children may have an increased risk of abuse.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and reluctance on the part of some adults to accept that abuse can occur.
-To ensure that all children receive equal protection, we will give special consideration to children who are:
+To ensure that all children receive equal protection, we will take note of the Equality Act (2010) and take positive action to deal with any disadvantages these children face.
+We will give special consideration to children who are: